 Visiting PhD students

-The International Relations and Strategy office accompanies « visiting PhD students » in preparing their stay at Université Paris Cité.
+The International Relations Head Office accompanies « visiting PhD students » in preparing their stay at Université Paris Cité.
 It provides administrative and logistical support in the administrative process, particularly consular and prefectural procedures for non-European nationals, and in their search for housing.

 Pratical Information